Want to Buy a Famous Artwork or Giant Jewel? You Can Pay in Crypto

 Wealthy collectors, dealers, and investors use freeports to park wealth via valuable artworks as part of a broader wealth-preservation playbook.

-For example, the reportedly holds billions in art, from Old Masters to modern works, making it a “vault” for the ultra-rich.
+For example, the Geneva Freeport reportedly holds billions in art, from Old Masters to modern works, making it a “vault” for the ultra-rich.
 It operates as a legal offshore account for physical assets.
 Instead of cash, it’s a warehouse of Warhols and Rembrandts.

 Challenges: Crypto and art